Judge Does Not Accept New Theory of Car Accident That Led to $1.4 Million Personal Injury Award

 Speak with a Boca Raton Car Accident Attorney Today

 It is important to get the facts right at the outset of a personal injury case, especially when dealing with insurance companies that will expend every effort to avoid paying up.
-So if you have been injured in a car accident and need legal advice from a qualified auto accident lawyer, contact the Leifer Law Firm today to schedule a consultation.
+So if you have been injured in a car accident and need legal advice from a qualified auto accident lawyer, contact Leifer & Ramirez today to schedule a consultation.